Skip to content

 Having a dog, as any other dog owner will tell you, is a whole load of fun and not to mention great for your health.
 There are numerous scientific studies that suggest dog owners are physically1 and mentally healthier than the average person.

 The first obvious health benefit of having a dog is the walking.
-These days I find I’m leaving the house to go outdoors for reasons other than to go to work or the pub.
-I have to admit, at first I found this new behaviour strange but I’m definitely feeling the benefits now.
+New dog owners, like me, may at first find this new behaviour of daily walking strange, but I’m definitely feeling the benefits now.
 The long walks and fresh air are great for mind and body.
 In fact, studies have shown that on average dog owners are almost twice as physically active as non-dog owners, and also less likely to suffer with mental health issues.

-Perhaps more surprisingly though is the increasing evidence that dogs may actually improve our immune systems.
+Perhaps more surprisingly though is the increasing evidence that dogs may actually improve our immune health.
 This is largely thanks to the legions of bacteria that they bring into our homes, exposing us to a wide variety of bacteria we may not normally encounter.
-I for one can certainly say, before we got Agnes, I had never smelt fox poo before.
-Thanks for that Agnes, though please don’t eat it next time.
-That’s a good girl.
+Dogs love fox poo!
+Once they've a good roll around outside they'll be bringing in all sorts of new bacteria and smells.